This article was updated on the 22nd April 2019.

 Electrolytic Tough Pitch and High Conductivity Copper

-Tough pitch coppers are not easily brazed or welded because they suffer from embrittlement or ‘gassing’ when heated in a reducing atmosphere.
+Tough pitch coppers are not easily brazed or welded because they often suffer from embrittlement or ‘gassing’ when heated in a reducing atmosphere.
 This occurs because hydrogen reacts with the oxide in the metal to form steam and causes cracking.
-Oxygen free and deoxidised coppers have been developed for applications requiring welding.
+Oxygen free and deoxidized coppers have been developed for applications requiring welding.

-Phosphorous Deoxidised Copper
+Phosphorous Deoxidized Copper

 Low Alloyed Coppers

 For applications where high conductivity is required but the mechanical properties of pure copper are inadequate, one of the low alloyed coppers can be specified.
 These generally contain less than 2% of an alloy addition.
 A selection of these alloys is detailed below.